101. Elementary German I. 3 cr.

 322W.
 German Culture and Civilization.
 3 cr.

-Study of political, historical, social, cultural, and environmental issues and developments that contribute to the construction of national and identity in Germany.
+Study of political, historical, social, cultural, and environmental issues and developments that contribute to the construction of nation and identity in Germany.
 Intermittently.

 328W.
 Introduction to German Drama.
 3 cr.